 Animal-assisted therapy is a relatively new field.
 It began in the 1990s, and research validating its use has increased since the early 2000s.
-This approach can add a beneficial component to selected psychotherapy situations.
 By receiving the unconditional acceptance of the animal as a part of the therapy interaction, stress-hormones, heart rate, and blood pressure can all be lowered.

-Together, Dr. Engelman and her collie, Sherpa, have worked with trainer, Marianne Dolcini, towards Sherpa’s certification in this area.
-Recently, Sherpa became a Good Citizen through the American Kennel Club and was certified in Canine-Assisted Therapy through Paws for Healing.
+Together, my collie Sherpa and I worked with trainer Marianne Dolcini towards Sherpa’s certification in this area.
+Sherpa became a Good Citizen through the American Kennel Club and was certified in Canine-Assisted Therapy through Paws for Healing.

 Health Insurance Portability and Accountability Act (HIPAA) Notice of Privacy Practices: By law, I, Diane Engelman, am required to insure that your protected health information is kept private.
 Click on the link above to read or print the full document.